mcanvil

 Treasure enchantments you can’t get from the table

-7 of this version’s enchantments are treasure-only — they never appear at an enchanting table and can only be obtained from loot, trading, or fishing, then applied with an anvil: Curse of Binding, Curse of Vanishing, Frost Walker, Mending, Soul Speed, Swift Sneak, Wind Burst.
-That is why anvil planning matters even more for these: you often have exactly one book and cannot afford to waste it on a badly-ordered combine.
+7 of this version’s enchantments are treasure-only — they never appear at an enchanting table.
+Their available sources vary by enchantment and can include loot, trading, fishing, bartering or vault rewards before anvil application: Curse of Binding, Curse of Vanishing, Frost Walker, Mending, Soul Speed, Swift Sneak, Wind Burst.
+These books can be time-consuming to replace and are worth combining carefully.

 Tips for the cheapest possible gear